VJAI/tiny/README.md

 # ƚιɳყ
-A tiny library simplifies building web components using a base class and small set of decorators.
+A tiny library (~30kb minified) simplifies building web components using a base class and small set of decorators.

 ## Installation